 Gastroschisis also is an abnormal opening of the abdominal wall.
 In gastroschisis, the opening is near the bellybutton (usually to the right) but not directly over it, like in omphalocele.
 Like in omphalocele, the opening allows the intestines to spill out but unlike omphalocele, the intestines are not covered by a thin sac.

-Doctors may suspect gastroschisis if the level of alpha-fetoprotein (a protein produced by the fetus) in the mother's blood is abnormally high during pregnancy.
+Doctors may suspect gastroschisis if the level of alpha-fetoprotein Second-Trimester Screening Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more (a protein produced by the fetus) in the mother's blood is abnormally high during pregnancy.

-Both omphalocele and gastroschisis are usually diagnosed before birth with routine prenatal ultrasonography.
+Both omphalocele and gastroschisis are usually diagnosed before birth with routine prenatal ultrasonography Ultrasonography Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more .
 If not, the defects are very obvious as soon as the infant is delivered.

-Once the infant is delivered, the exposed intestines are covered with a sterile dressing and the infant is given fluids and antibiotics by vein.
+Once the infant is delivered, the exposed intestines are covered with a sterile dressing to keep them moist and protected and the infant is given fluids and antibiotics by vein.
 A long, thin tube is passed through the nose and placed in the stomach or intestine (nasogastric tube) to drain digestive fluid that collects in the stomach.

 Surgery is required to replace the intestines in the abdomen and close the opening.
-However, the skin of the abdominal wall often must be stretched before surgery so there is enough tissue to cover the opening.
-Large defects sometimes also require skin flaps.
-If a large amount of intestine is sticking out, it may be wrapped in a protective covering (called a silo) and gradually moved back into the abdomen over several days or weeks.
+If possible, surgery to repair the defect is done soon after birth.
+However, the skin of the abdominal wall often must be stretched for a few days before surgery so there is enough tissue to cover the opening.
+If the defect is large, doctors may need to create skin flaps to close it.
+If a large amount of intestine is sticking out, it is wrapped in a protective covering (called a silo) and gradually moved back into the abdomen over several days or weeks.
 When all the intestines are back in the abdomen, the opening is surgically closed.